Disturbing New Details About Kim Kardashian's Robbery

 Disturbing new details just emerged about the robbery of Kim Kardashian.
-We now know that two men dressed as police entered her hotel room in Paris and stole over $10 million worth of jewelry — but that's not even the scary part.
+We now know that two men dressed as police entered her hotel room in Paris and stole over $10 million (£7.7m) worth of jewellery — but that's not even the scary part.

 The robbers gagged her, bound her feet and hands, and held her at gunpoint before locking her in the bathroom.
 She reportedly asked them to spare her life for the sake of her kids.